manavm1990/python-playground/README.md

-# Fixin' To Lurning Me Some Python 🐍
+# Fixin' To Lurn Me Some Python 🐍

 Uses: